Bacio Divino Cellars - Janzen - Lucie - Pazzo

 Napa Valley AVA

 One of California's most celebrated wine producers

-By even the sophisticated standards of Napa Valley, Claus Janzen is a most unique asset to the valley’s wine community.
+By even the sophisticated standards of Napa Valley, Claus Janzen is a most unique asset to the valley's wine community.
 Born in Germany, Claus and his family moved to Canada in his infancy.
 Claus attended school in Canada and immediately after college moved to Switzerland where he worked in a number of high caliber hotels.
-During his stint as an hotelier, Claus became interested in wines, and in particular the great Burgundies and Rhônes of France.
+During his stint as a hotelier, Claus became interested in wines, and in particular, the great Burgundies and Rhônes of France.

 Kirk Venge - Winemaker

 Master winemaker Kirk Venge is the winemaker behind Bacio Divino’s award-winning portfolio of wines.
 Venge gravitated toward winemaking at an early age, following in the footsteps of his world-renowned winemaker father, Nils Venge.
 Kirk has proven to be as talented a winemaker as his father, acquiring full ownership of his family’s Venge Vineyards and consulting for a number of top producers including Hunnicutt, Macauley Vineyard, Frazier, Bacio Divino, Igneous, and many more.

 Today, Kirk is building his own legacy in Napa Valley, crafting wines that are loved by the wine industry press and often praised with prestigious ratings and medals.
 His philosophy of “making wine in the vineyard” is present in every bottle.